 What will the London property market look like in 2018?
 Will housing prices drop or continue to rise in a new two-tier market?
 These are questions that many London property owners and investors are asking themselves as the New Year fast approaches.
 Many top housing price indexes are showing a rise in prices, but with a two-tier market slowly emerging.
-Keep reading as we take a look at the latest London property market projections for 2018.
+Keep reading as we take a look at the latest London property market projections.

 Forecasted Growth for 2018